laro/Cilia/6 .../2 Unfinished Ideas.md

 operator √(Float a)     -> Float  prefix                               { ... }   // unary
 ```
 - Fixity (`prefix`/`infix`/`postfix`) is part of the signature, so unary and binary forms are distinct declarations (just like `-` in C++).
-- Allowed operator characters should be a curated whitelist (e.g. mathematical symbols U+2200–U+22FF), so the lexer can cleanly separate identifiers and operators.
+- Allowed operator characters should be a curated whitelist (e.g. mathematical symbols U+2200–U+22FF plus some), so the lexer can cleanly separate identifiers and operators.

 ### Bracket / "Sandwich" Notation